juristr/codehacks/architecture/CleanArchitecture/README.md

 <iframe width="560" height="315" src="http://www.youtube.com/embed/WpkDN78P884" frameborder="0" allowfullscreen="allowfullscreen"> </iframe>

 The implementation happens to be in C# .Net using WebApi as the Frontend (or Delivery Mechanism as Uncle Bob calls it).
-However you should equally be able to prot this to any desired language.
+However you should equally be able to port this to any desired language.

 ### State